The Optometrist Attic

 Back to Top

 To check your measurements, look first to your current glasses.
 If you don't have any daily-wear glasses, you can use some sunglasses, keeping in mind that they'll tend to be a touch larger than prescription frames.
-If your glasses were made after 1950 or so, they might have the measurements etched on them already!
+The closer the style is to what you're considering purchasing, the better, since comparing a wire frame to a plastic frame can be a little like apples to oranges.
+If your glasses were made after 1950 or so, they might have some frame measurements etched on them already, though I still recommend measuring.

 If you're wearing contemporary, modern-style frames, the measurements you find written on your glasses may not translate directly to a vintage style of frame.
-You may want to take some measurements and then spend a little time in front of the mirror considering size options using a pair of your own glasses and a ruler.
+Your hinge style might be different than the frames you're considering or the frames might have some ''wrap-around'' in the front that vintage styles mostly do not have.
+Even if you have measurements written on your current glasses, you may want to take some of the additional measurements and then spend a little time in front of the mirror considering size options using a pair of your own glasses and a ruler.

-If you don't one, here's a useful ruler to print and use to measure.
+(If you don't have one, here's a useful ruler to print and use to measure.
 The link opens a millimeter ruler in PDF format intended for printing.
-Disable any ''resize'' options when printing.)
+Print from Adobe Reader and disable any ''resize'' options when printing because if you don't, the ruler might print the wrong size.
+To double-check, compare the inches scale to a ruler at home.)

 Older wire rims almost never have sizes engraved on them, so check out the Measure from Where to Where section down below.

 If your glasses do have sizes marked on them, most lens and bridge measurements will be in millimeters and many, but not all, temple measurements will be in inches.
-Strange, but that’s the way it's done.
+Strange, but that’s the way it was done back in the old days.
+Nowadays, most measurements are all in the millimeters.

 48_24_bridge_bk.jpg (29820 bytes) Lens widths run from 35 mm up to 54 mm (and even higher in the 1970's and beyond) and bridge sizes are usually from 16 mm up to 26 mm.
 This frame has 48 mm lenses and a 24 mm bridge.